ECF/bndtools.grpc/README.md

 - Generate [gRPC (Google RPC)](https://grpc.io/) java classes that may be used as the API for an OSGi Service or OSGi Remote Service.
 - Initiate the code generation via the [bndtools -generate support](https://bnd.bndtools.org/instructions/generate.html), which will do the code generation as part of the Eclipse bndtools builder.
 - NEW: Python code can also now be generated.
 To use, Python 3.10 or newer must be installed and [grpcio_tools](https://pypi.org/project/grpcio-tools/) and all grpcio_tools dependencies must also be installed.
-Once
+Once these are in place, --python_out=<dir> as part of a java build will generate protoc message classes, grpc service stubs and base classes.
+For an example bnd.bnd see [here].(https://github.com/ECF/bndtools.grpc/blob/master/org.eclipse.ecf.bndtools.grpc.test/bnd.bnd)

-# Maven Central Installation
+# Maven Installation

 The jar for org.eclipse.ecf.bndtools.grpc project is available at maven central: